joeyparrish/kinetoscope/hardware/README.md

        automatically, and must be adjusted manually during the ordering process:
        - J1 (pin header for attaching other boards, wrong location and rotation)
        - U2 (voltage regulator, offset a little too far to the right)
+     - The following optional parts _may_ be populated by hand if you wish:
+       - J4 (2-pin right-angle header for measuring current)
  - `sram-bank`: SRAM Bank Board
    - There are actually two of these in the stack, one for each 1MB SRAM bank.
    - These host the SRAM itself, and the buffers that allow it to be